dakrone/es-mode/README.md

 Vars can also be used to use the results from other org-babel blocks.

+In the example below, the first source block searches the index `child-docs` for documents from the past month and `jq` is used to select the `parent-ids` from the hits that are returned.

+The second source block takes the `parent-ids` and binds it to the variable `ids` in the header of the source block (`:var ids=parent-ids`).
+When the code is run `${ids}` is replaced with the JSON array prior to executing the search request against the `parent-docs` index.

 ```
 #+NAME: parent-ids
 #+BEGIN_SRC es :jq "[.hits.hits[]._source.\"parent-id\"]"